Homemade Angel Food Cake is easier than you think! This recipe comes out fluffy and perfect every time.

 Angel Food Cake

 - 1 teaspoon vanilla extract

-- In medium mixing bowl, combine half of the sugar with the salt and cake flour.
+In a medium mixing bowl, combine half of the sugar with the salt and cake flour.

 In a large mixing bowl, use a balloon whisk to thoroughly mix egg white, water, vanilla, and cream of tartar.
 After 2 minutes, switch to a hand mixer.
 Slowly add the remaining half of the sugar, beating continuously at medium speed.
 (I use my stand mixer with the whisk attachment for this whole process.)

 Once you have achieved medium peaks, sprinkle enough of the flour mixture to dust the top of the fluffy egg whites.
 Using a rubber spatula to gently fold in the flour mixture until almost fully incorporated (no over folding here kids!)
 Repeat, working in batches, until all of the flour mixture is incorporated into the egg whites.
 You want to mix in the flour in as few folds as possible.

 Carefully spoon mixture evenly into an ungreased tube pan.
 Bake for 35 minutes.
 DON'T open the oven at any point while the cake is still baking!

 Check that the cake is done by inserting a wooden skewer into the cake halfway between the middle tube and the outer wall..